M3BIONIX/M3BIONIX/README.md

 # Hi, I'm Sanjay a.k.a M3BIONIX

 Hi, I'm Sanjay - a first year Computer Science student studying at College of Engineering, Chengannur.
-I like experimenting with new technologies, building small bots to chat with
+I like experimenting with new technologies, building small bots , composing music and bunch of other stuff..

 ## Here's a list of things I currently keep myself busy with:

 * 🌱 Developing using **C, Java & Python**
 * 💼 I'm currently learning **C++, C, Python,Java & Machine Learning Algorithmss**
 * 🎵 I love listening to music as well as composing it.
+* 🎮 FPS Games : Valorant

 ## Tech Stack